NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![OpenVPN Server](images/OpenVPNServer.png)

-OpenVPN server configured directly in pfSense for secure remote access using **certificate-based authentication** (no username/password only).
+OpenVPN server configured directly in pfSense for secure remote access.
 Tunnels use **AES-256 encryption** for all data in transit.

 ---